 Aid Stations

-Throughout the course, there will be water, Skratch and snacks like energy bars, fruit, cookies, and pretzels.
+Throughout the course, there will be water, Skratch, and snacks like fruit, candy, and pretzels.
+New in 2024 Neversecond will be equipping the Barr Trail aid station with energy gels for all runners (with additional gels on the Summit for Marathon runners).
 Runners are encouraged to take in as much fluid as possible, not only water, but electrolyte replacement drinks.
 Recent data has shown that some competitors may become extremely ill, not just from dehydration, but from low sodium caused by electrolytes being washed out of the system.
 Drink your Skratch!

 With but one really poor fire road going anywhere near Barr Trail, just HOW is all that drinking water provided at the aid stations?